lan-party/Spider-Dork/README.md

 `python spiderdork.py`

-Or edit it first to change some settings:
+Or edit it first to change some settings.
+Update values under the `# Config Variables` to configure things.
-- The `thread_count` variable can be edited on line 18.
+- `thread_count` - sets the number of scanning threads to run.
 I have no frame of reference for what a good upper bound to this number should be.
-- The `delay_between_threads` variable can be edited on line 19.
-This delay is applied after each thread is created.
+- `delay_between_threads` - a delay in seconds applied after each thread is created.
+- `search_mode` - a number (0-2) that determines what ip addresses the crawler will check
+    - 0 : Mixed Mode - scan both randomly generated and user supplied/previously discovered netblocks in unscanned_netblocks.txt
+    - 1 : Random Mode - scan randomly generated netblocks
+    - 2 : File Mode - only scan netblocks listed in unscanned_netblocks.txt
-- Update the if statement on line 33 to force the crawler to search for random or user-supplied netblocks.
+- `extended_port_search` - sets the crawler to check for the default http port (80) or other commonly used http ports
+    - False (default) - just checks if port 80 is open
+    - True - checks on port 80, 8080, 443, and 8443

 ## Example Results
 ![image](https://github.com/user-attachments/assets/02ccebbc-7a4e-4c08-904a-4d94582c0092)
 ![image](https://github.com/user-attachments/assets/a947ef84-6a50-4dc7-b3f2-c1026f24637d)

 ## Notes
 Using [Shodan](https://www.shodan.io), you can find ip addresses to seed the web crawler with and potentially reveal similar devices.
 Gather a list of addresses using Shodan's available search filters, convert them to netblock abbreviations, then add those to the unscanned_netblocks.txt file with a new line between each.
 Netblocks can be abbreviated in the following way: `111.111.111.` which is equivalent to the CIDR notation `111.111.111.0/24`.

 Some other public databases include [ZoomEye](https://www.zoomeye.hk/) and [Censys](https://search.censys.io/).

+## To Do
+- Search for specfic paths on each host (e.g. /login.php, /admin.php, /phpmyadmin, /wp-login.php)
+- Setup cli flags to avoid having to edit variables
+- Create web viewer + api for uploading found targets to a database
+- Create GUI client for configuring and starting a spiderdork job
+    - potentially expand on this by adding settings for starting a scan at startup